MicrosoftDocs/win32/desktop-src/direct3d10/d3d10-graphics-reference-resource-interfaces.md

 ---
-Description: 'Direct3D 10 defines a number of interfaces for the two basic types of resources: buffers and textures.' ms.assetid: e53ca7ab-6ca5-4774-8a52-825b10c1a2ce
+description: 'Direct3D 10 defines a number of interfaces for the two basic types of resources: buffers and textures.' ms.assetid: e53ca7ab-6ca5-4774-8a52-825b10c1a2ce
 title: Resource Interfaces (Direct3D 10 Graphics)
 ms.topic: article